Bringing Ingenuity to Life leads to record year for PA Consulting

 Investing in people

 PA's people bring real-world skillsets and experience to tackle the biggest challenges for its clients.
-In 2021, PA welcomed 1,392 people, including 50 new partners.
-PA hired a series of new senior leaders including, in 2021, John Cala to lead its Americas team, John Edson as US Head of Design and Engineering, and Aris Karcanias as Global Head of Energy and Utilities.
-So far in 2022, PA has welcomed Tracey Countryman as Head of Markets, Rina Ladva as Head of Alliances, Platforms and Products, Charlene Li as Chief Research Officer, Will Lambe as Chief Financial Officer and Kelly Olsen as Chief Information Officer.
+In 2021, PA welcomed 1,392 people globally, including 50 new partners.
+In the US, PA has brought in John Cala to lead its Americas team, John Edson as US Head of Design and Engineering, Scott Schlesinger to lead the US Data and Analytics team, and Aris Karcanias as Global Head of Energy and Utilities.
+So far in 2022, PA has welcomed Tracey Countryman as Head of Markets, Rina Ladva as Head of Alliances, Platforms and Products, Charlene Li as Chief Research Officer, Will Lambe as Chief Financial Officer, and Kelly Olsen as Chief Information Officer.
 Their appointments will further accelerate PA's rapid growth.

 At the end of 2021, PA also established The PA Foundation.
 PA will work together with The PA Foundation to develop and inspire people, particularly those facing disadvantage, to be the innovators and leaders of tomorrow, applying their ingenuity to solve the world's biggest challenges.
 PA has committed £10 million over the next five years to The PA Foundation as well as 10,000 hours of skills-based volunteering in its first year, to amplify the impact of its giving back and volunteering work.

-"A strong 2021 means we are in a great position for growth – for our clients and our people.
+Ken adds: "A strong 2021 means we are in a great position for growth – for our clients and our people.
 Our purpose and strategy are clear.
-In 2022 we will focus growth by investing in building our deep sector expertise and bringing together our end-to-end capabilities to create even more ingenious responses to clients' biggest challenges.
-And we will ensure we continue to recruit amazing talent, and further invest in creating opportunities for our people to learn, develop and build exciting and rewarding careers."
+In 2022, we will focus growth by investing in building our deep sector expertise and bringing together our end-to-end capabilities to create even more ingenious responses to clients' biggest challenges.
+And we will ensure we continue to recruit amazing talent, and further invest in creating opportunities for our people to learn, develop, and build exciting and rewarding careers."

 Read PA's Ingenuity Review 2021 here.